 "The dream is a little hidden door in the innermost and most secret recesses of the soul, opening into that cosmic night which was psyche long before there was any ego-consciousness, and which will remain psyche no matter how far our ego-consciousness may extend.
 All consciousness separates; but in dreams we put on the likeness of that more universal, truer, more eternal man dwelling in the darkness of primordial night.
 There he is still the whole, and the whole is in him, indistinguishable from nature and bare of all egohood." ( C. G. Jung, Collected Works, volume 10, para.
 304-305)

-In this section, I will discuss my use of dream work in my practice of psychotherapy and Jungian analysis.
+In this section, I will discuss the use of dream work in my practice of psychotherapy and Jungian analysis.
 I will provide you with an overview of the ways in which dreams can assist us in a therapeutic process.
 Jungian analyst Marie-Louise von Franz writes, "Our dream life creates a meandering pattern in which individual strands or tendencies become visible, then vanish, then return again.
-If one watches this meandering design over a long period of time, one can observe a sort of hidden regulating or directing tendency at work, creating a slow, imperceptible process of psychic growth - the process of individuation.
+If one watches this meandering design over a long period of time, one can observe a sort of hidden regulating or directing tendency at work, creating a slow, imperceptible process of psychic growth-the process of individuation.
 Gradually a wider and more mature personality emerges."
 (Marie-Louise von Franz, "The Process of Individuation," Man and His Symbols," 1964)

 It is through the understanding of dreams that we are able to explore the nature of the unconscious, that part of experience that runs below our awareness, a subliminal aspect, and reaches consciousness only indirectly.
 The task of working with dreams is to bring that which is unconscious into consciousness, and then to explore the meaning and message of the dream as it is expressed through symbolic imagery, instinctive reactions, sensations, and emotions.
+As we tend to your dreams, we may witness changes over time in the symbolic imagery that arises which reflect changes in your waking life.

-As explore your dreams in-depth, we will begin to hear themes that may alert us about certain psychological dynamics, developmental patterns, and information about your relations with others.
+We will begin to hear themes that may alert us about certain psychological dynamics, developmental patterns, and information about your relations with others.
 We may also find your unconscious is bringing forth messages that are opposite to or different than your conscious attitude.
 For example, dreams have a compensatory and complementary function—they can offer a new attitude by bringing forth an opposite perspective to a one-sided conscious viewpoint, and can bring into consciousness something that is missing in a person’s conscious awareness, a widening of a person’s conscious attitude.